graasp/graasp-plugin-websockets/USAGE.md

 # Adding real-time behaviour in Graasp applications

 You may want to add real-time interactions with the Graasp core server in your front-end application, or extend the real-time capabilities of the server in your own server code (such as other plugins).
-This guide provides a step-by-step tutorial on how to either use or extend the functionalities provided by the `graasp-websockets` plugin.
+This guide provides a step-by-step tutorial on how to either use or extend the functionalities provided by the `graasp-plugin-websockets` plugin.
 For server-side registration of the plugin, see [README.md](README.md).

 ## Exploring and using ready-to-use React hooks